What is Chemical Equilibrium?

 According to Le-Chatelier’s principle, if there is any change in the factors affecting the equilibrium conditions, the system will counteract or reduce the effect of the overall transformation.
 This principle applies to both chemical and physical equilibrium.

 There are several factors like temperature, pressure, and concentration of the system which affect equilibrium.
-Some of the important factors affecting chemical equilibrium are discussed below.
+Some important factors affecting chemical equilibrium are discussed below.

 Change in Concentration: